Samsung BIOS Command Tool Guide

 Introduction

-This page provides instructions for IT administrators who want to use the Samsung BIOS Command Tool (BCT) to configure the BIOS settings of their Samsung Galaxy Book2 client devices.
+This page provides instructions for IT administrators who want to use the Samsung BIOS Command Tool (BCT) to configure the BIOS settings of their Galaxy Book client (Business SKU) devices.

 Supported models

-Samsung provides a BIOS WMI interface for the Galaxy Book2 and Book3 series of devices.
-This document provides instructions for the following models:
+Samsung provides a BIOS WMI interface for the following models:

 Requirements